Ethorbit/docker-user-manager/README.md

 * gshadow
 * env

-The env contains the user mappings `username_u` for uid and `username_g` for gid, and we pass it to other compose projects using --env-file.
+The env contains the user mappings `username_u` for uid and `username_g` for gid, and we pass them when running compose commands to use them inside compose files.

 ### your\_project
 This docker-compose project would just be whatever your project is meant to be, but by default there is a container which runs as the example user and then outputs its user info to the terminal.